dieguque/LR-Project/README.md

   - Matplotlib, Seaborn, Numpy, and StatsModels for plotting.

 ## Communication
 By using [this link provided](https://github.com/dieguque/Movies_Project/blob/8894bba9708f39c6f119e8d86d63969902eb2633/movies_presentation.pdf), the slides used during the presentation may be accessed.
-On the chart below, I have summarized the project findings.